1stage/Aquarius-MX/src/rom/v2-0/README.md

 ---
 ## CLS (Extended)
-Clear Screen
+Clear Screen / Clear Screen with specified foreground and background colors
 ### FORMAT:
+ - CLS
+   - Action: Clear the screen with defaut BLACK characters on CYAN background.
  - CLS [ < colors > ]
    - Action: Clears the screen.
-The optional parameter < colors > is a number between 0 and 255 that specifies the new foreground and background color combination using this formula with the values below:  (FG * 16) + BG.
-The default combination is 6 (BLACK on CYAN):
+The optional parameter < colors > is a number between 0 and 255 that specifies the new foreground and background color combination using this formula with the values below:  (FG * 16) + BG:
 >
     0 BLACK      4 BLUE       8  GREY        12 LTYELLOW
     1 RED        5 MAGENTA    9  DKCYAN      13 DKGREEN